SpellarBot/open-data-catalog/datasets/f6sn-r72s.md

 ## Description

-Listing of state tax credit and subsidies awarded by NYS Homes & Community Renewal?s Office of Finance and Development.
+Listing of state tax credit and subsidies awarded by NYS Homes & Community Renewal’s Office of Finance and Development.
 Details include award amount, developer name, project location, and accomplishments for completed projects based on project types.

 ## Columns